-CSA M-20 was responsible for vegetation management for a segment of Willow Avenue in Rodeo.
-In 2018, the tree roots were causing damage to the walking path.
+CSA M-20 is responsible for vegetation management for a segment of Willow Avenue in Rodeo.
+A majority of vegetation in this CSA were located along a walking path within the CSA boundary with some additional trees along Willow Avenue and in a corner lot on Willow Avenue.
+In 2018, it was concluded by staff that the needles from pine trees were causing a nuisance for maintenance and tree roots were causing damage to a walking path.
 At that time, staff made the determination to remove the cause of the damage, tree roots and associated trees, and repair the walking path.
-There were not sufficient funds in this assessment to consider replanting and the associated maintenance.
+There were not sufficient funds in this assessment to consider replanting for these trees, irrigation infrastructure, and the associated maintenance.
+There are still trees and landscape to be maintained on Willow Avenue.